Abayima/OpenSIMKit/Releases/v1_0/OpenSIMKit_v1_0/readme.txt

 The Zip file contains the following when extracted...

-	1. OpenSIMKit.jar (JAR file, auto executes on Mac and Windows).
+	* OpenSIMKit.jar (JAR file, auto executes on Mac and Windows).
-	2. lib folder: Dependencies that OpenSIMKit looks for.
+	* lib folder: Dependencies that OpenSIMKit looks for.
 All dependencies are included.
-	3. javadoc: A javadoc (This is only for developers who need it.)
+	* javadoc: A javadoc (This is only for developers who need it.)

-To use OSK...
+To launch OSK...

-	1. On MacOSX double clicking it will invoke the application if Java is installed (which is the case with most MacOSX).
+	* On MacOSX double clicking OpenSIMKit.jar will invoke the application if Java is installed.
+If it's not OSX will download and install what it needs for the Java runtime.
-	2. On Windows Java will have to be downloaded and installed.
-You can then just double click this file to run it automatically.
+	* On Windows Java will have to be downloaded and installed.
+You can then just double click OpenSIMKit.jar to run it automatically.
-	3. On Linux the command to be run shall be java -jar ./OpenSIMKit.jar provided JDK is installed on the Linux machine.
+	* On Linux the command to be run shall be java -jar ./OpenSIMKit.jar provided JDK is installed on the Linux machine.

+Setting up OSK....

+	* Upon the first launch of OpenSIMKit a new folder called 'plugins' will be created.
+Within that folder there are two other folders, 'drivers' and 'extensions'.
+These folders are where you may place addons and extension drivers.

 The JAR file already has all dependencies compiled within itself.